 So.
 My first three weeks.

 My first three weeks were a double-timed, whirlwind orientation combined with whatever early-phase training the powers that be had a whim to throw me into.
-Four days in I felt the need to put my foot down and demand some structure, which I received along with the wrath of our director.
+Four days in I felt the need to put my foot down and demand some structure, which I received along with the wrath of our manager.
 Alas, it lasted a whole two days…the structure, that is.
 The wrath will be harder to shake.

 Most days went something like this: